jdacode/Loan-Calculator/README.md

 <br><br>
 ## Overview

-Task manager web app was specifically designed to test web broser' Local Storage which functions as a permanent storage for users tasks.
+Loan Calculator web app.
 Some of the features used on the project were:

 - **JavaScript**.
 - **HTML**.